zmzade/zmzade/README.md

 ## *A fullstack developer and a phonetician!*

-- 🌱 I’m currently learning .net/c#
+- 🌱 I’m currently learning docker and CI/CD pipeline#
 - 👯 I’m looking to collaborate on open source projects.
 - 💜 loving Javascript, Typescript, React and ASP.NET.